darkwallet/darkwallet/README.md

 Remember: Your funds are safe as long as you *don't lose your seed* to restore later.

-Other than that we're not making many gurantees.
+Other than that we're not making many guarantees.

 Development